drude087/windows-enum/README.md

 # PowerShell System Information Enumeration Script

 ## Overview

 This PowerShell script is designed to access all the information that the current user has access to on a Windows system.
 It collects various details related to the system, users, processes, network configuration, and more.

-In the future, the script will be updated to identify privilege escalation methods and to gather additional data when the script is run with administrative privileges.
+The script was created using online resources and assistance from ChatGPT, and it is intended to gather information that the current user can access.
+In future versions, the script will be updated to identify privilege escalation methods and gather additional data when executed with administrative privileges.

 ## Key Features